ashdavies/talks/2024/09/navigation-in-a-multiplatform-world/navigation-in-a-multiplatform-world.md

 #  ⃕ 🔥

-^ Maintaining a stack through configuration change
+^ Android activity is destroyed on configuration change

+^ Configuration change includes any change to screen size

 ---